Commitment to Privacy

 2. Identifying Purposes: Why We Collect Information

 We ask you for information to establish a relationship and serve your medical needs.
 We obtain most of our information about you directly from you, or from other health practitioners whom you have seen and authorized to disclose to us.
-You are entitled to know how we use your information and this is described in the Privacy Statement posted at The Centre for Family Medicine.
+You are entitled to know how we use your information and this is described in the Privacy Statement.
 We will limit the information we collect to what we need for those purposes, and we will use it only for those purposes.
 We will obtain your consent if we wish to use your information for any other purpose.

 You have the right to determine how your personal health information is used and disclosed.
 For most health care purposes, your consent is implied as a result of your consent to treatment, however, in all circumstances express consent must be written.